digital-asset/daml/docs/source/app-dev/bindings-java/index.rst

     The Reactive Layer also exposes the main interface representing a client connecting via the Ledger API.
-This interface is called ``LedgerClient`` and the main implementation working against the DAML Ledger is the ``DamlLedgerClient``.
+This interface is called ``LedgerClient`` and the main implementation working against a DAML Ledger is the ``DamlLedgerClient``.

     Can be found in the java package ``com.daml.ledger.rxjava``.
 - The Reactive Components